Yuan-ManX/PodcastGen/README.md

 # PodcastGen

+PodcastGen is an AI-powered intelligent podcast generation tool! 🚀

 PodcastGen is an AI-powered podcast generation tool designed to help users create high-quality podcast content quickly and efficiently.
 It integrates voice synthesis, text generation, and automatic editing, making podcast production effortless.
-Whether you are an individual creator or a business, PodcastGen enables you to produce professional-grade podcasts without complex post-processing. 🚀
+Whether you are an individual creator or a business, PodcastGen enables you to produce professional-grade podcasts without complex post-processing.

 ## Installation